danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   big vma tree has its own private lock.
 Or when a structure has a lot of different locks for different member fields.

-  On one hand locks aren't free, the overhead of fine-grained locking can seriously hurt, especially when common operations have to take most of the locks anyway and so there's no chance of any concurrence benefit.
-Furthermore fine-grained locking leads to the temption of solving locking overhead with ever more clever lockless tricks, instead of radically simplifying the approach.
+  One issue is that locks aren't free, the overhead of fine-grained locking can seriously hurt, especially when common operations have to take most of the locks anyway and so there's no chance of any concurrency benefit.
+Furthermore fine-grained locking leads to the temption of solving locking overhead with ever more clever lockless tricks, instead of radically simplifying the design.

-  The other main issue is that more locks improve the odds for lockiing inversions, and those can be tough nuts to crack.
+  The other issue is that more locks improve the odds for locking inversions, and those can be tough nuts to crack.
 Again trying to solve this with more lockless tricks to avoid inversions is tempting, and again in most cases the wrong approach.

-Ideally, your big dumb would always be right-sized, even everytime the requirements on the datastructures changes.
-But magic 8 balls tend to be on short supply, and you tend to only find out that your guess was wrong when the pain if the lock being too big or too small is already substantial, and the inherit struggles of resizing a lock as the code evolves keeps pushing you further away from the optimum instead of closer.
+Ideally, your big dumb lock would always be right-sized everytime the requirements on the datastructures changes.
+But working magic 8 balls tend to be on short supply, and you tend to only find out that your guess was wrong when the pain of the lock being too big or too small is already substantial.
+The inherit struggles of resizing a lock as the code evolves then keeps pushing you further away from the optimum instead of closer.
 Good luck!

 <h2 style="background:yellow;"> Level 2: Fine-grained Locking</h2>